kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

-# Lab 1: Get Started with Real-Time Analytics in Microsoft Fabric
+# Get Started with Real-Time Analytics in Microsoft Fabric

-### Estimated Duration: 100 minutes
+### Estimated Duration: 240 minutes

 Microsoft Fabric provides an end-to-end platform for data solutions, including real-time data analytics.
-Synapse Real-Time Analytics in Fabric uses a KQL Database to provide table storage and Kusto Query Language (KQL) which is a powerful tool for analyzing data.
-This structure provides an efficient way to find insights and patterns from textual or structured data.
-Moreover, KQL is optimized for data that includes a time series component, such as real-time data from log files or streaming services.
-With Real-Time Analytics, you can focus and scale up your analytics solution while democratizing data for the needs of your entire data organization.
+Data science is a combination of mathematics, statistics, and computer engineering.
+When you perform data science, you can analyze your data and identify complicated patterns that can provide you with meaningful insights for your organization.
+You can use data science to create artificial intelligence (AI) models that encompass the complicated patterns you find in your data.
+A common approach is to use data science to train machine learning models using libraries like scikit-learn in Python to achieve AI.

 ## Lab Objectives

 You will be able to complete the following tasks:

 - Task 1: Assign Fabric Administrator Role
-- Task 2: Create a workspace and Download file for KQL database
+- Task 2: Create a workspace
-- Task 3: Create a KQL database
+- Task 3: Create a Lakehouse and upload files
-- Task 4: Use KQL to query the sales table
+- Task 4: Create a Notebook
-- Task 5: Create a Power BI report from a KQL Query set
+- Task 5: Load data into a dataframe
+- Task 6: Train a Machine Learning model
+- Task 7: Use MLflow to search and view your experiments
+- Task 8: Explore your experiments
+- Task 9: Save the model
+- Task 10: Save the Notebook and end the Spark session

 ## Task 1: Assign Fabric Administrator Role